novoda/android-demos/spritz/README.md

 animation if the user stops  dragging backwards at any point.
 If you don't set this, it will default to `LinearInterpolator`.
 You can always override this default for single pages (see [`withSwipeBackwardsInterpolator`](#withswipebackwardsinterpolator)).

-#### `withPages`
+#### `withSteps`

-`withPages(SpritzPage... pages)` lets you specify the number of pages to animate through.
+`withSteps(SpritzStep... steps)` lets you specify the steps to animate through.
 The library is made to work with the same number of pages as the ones set in the `ViewPager`.

-See [Building the pages](#building-the-pages) to learn how to build a list of pages that match your exported animation.
+See [Building the steps](#building-the-steps) to learn how to build a list of steps that match your exported animation.

 #### `attachTo`

-After setting the pages, simply call `attachTo(ViewPager viewPager)` to register all the needed listeners and set everything up.
+After setting the steps, simply call `attachTo(ViewPager viewPager)` to register all the needed listeners and set everything up.
 Congratulations!
 Now you have a `spritz` object!

 #### `startPendingAnimations`

-You can call `startPendingAnimations` on your `spritz` object to trigger the autoplay animation for your first page, if you have one.
+You can call `startPendingAnimations` on your `spritz` object to trigger the autoplay animation for your first step.

-### Building the pages
+### Building the steps

-To build a page, use the `SpritzPage.Builder` class, configure it as explained in the following sections, then build it with `.build()`.
+To build a step, use the `SpritzStep.Builder` class, configure it as explained in the following sections, then build it with `.build()`.

 #### `withAutoPlayDuration`

-`withAutoPlayDuration(long duration, TimeUnit timeUnit)` sets the duration of the autoplay animation for the given page.
+`withAutoPlayDuration(long duration, TimeUnit timeUnit)` sets the duration of the autoplay animation for the given step.
 This must match the exact duration of the autoplay segment in your AfterEffects project.

 #### `withSwipeDuration`

-`withSwipeDuration(long duration, TimeUnit timeUnit)` sets the duration of the swipe animation for the given page.
+`withSwipeDuration(long duration, TimeUnit timeUnit)` sets the duration of the swipe animation for the given step.
 This must match the exact duration of the swipe segment in your AfterEffects project.

 #### `withSwipeForwardInterpolator`